Chihab9/Toxicity/README.md

 Getting Started
 To get started with this project, you can clone this repository by running the following command in your terminal: git clone https://github.com/Chihab9/Toxicity

 OR

-access open the following link in a browser: https://github.com/Chihab9/Toxicity
+open the following link in a browser: https://github.com/Chihab9/Toxicity

 Once you have cloned the repository, you can follow the instructions below to install the required dependencies and run the code.